Artificial Intelligence and Dual Contract: Introduction

+\item \textbf{Dual-Contracting Problem} is a three-player variant of the canonical principal-agent problem, which we term the Dual-Contracting Problem.
+This paradigmatic framework features two principals, each contributing resources and capital to a joint project.
+The dual principals may harbor identical or divergent objectives and interests, necessitating coordination or competition to ensure the project's efficient and effective completion.
+Despite its significance, this problem has received scant attention in the literature, particularly in dynamic settings, where the complexity of solving three (or more)-agent Markov games has posed a significant challenge to conventional methodologies.
+To the best of our knowledge, this study pioneers the application of innovative methodologies, including artificial intelligence algorithms, to tackle the well-defined dual-contracting problem, thereby contributing a novel approach to the existing literature.

-\item \textbf{AI for Mechanism Design} have been proposed to detect the mechanism design problem via AI algorithms (e.g., \cite{calvano2020artificial}).
-These algorithms are typically multi-agent reinforcement learning (MARL) programs, which are able to learn from data and adapt to multi-agent interactions.
-These algorithms can be used to optimize the terms of a mechanism design problem and detect the AI's behavior, in order to maximize the expected utility of both sides. \end{itemize}
+\item \textbf{AI for Mechanism Design} has been explored in recent literature (e.g., \cite{calvano2020artificial}, \cite{banchio2023artificial}), where AI algorithms are employed to tackle mechanism design problems.
+Specifically, multi-agent reinforcement learning (MARL) programs have been proposed, which leverage data-driven learning and adapt to complex multi-agent interactions.
+By harnessing the capabilities of these algorithms, researchers can optimize the terms of a mechanism design problem and infer the behavior of artificial intelligence, ultimately aiming to maximize the expected utility of all parties involved.

-Along with investigating the AI alignment problem, we are interested in studying how to design contracts by AI algorithms for three alternative reasons.
-Firstly, it might be applicable to online contracting scenarios, especially for decentralized multi-sided platforms.

-Second, when online contracting occurs in decentralized platforms, it is common for agents to rely on incentive optimization tools provided by the decentralized systems (blockchain or smart contract).
-As Web 3.0 applications become more popular, it is a natural question to ask how to compete in such contracts that would evolve when multiple agents use similar algorithmic tools, each optimizing on behalf of its owner.

-Third, understanding how AI algorithms interact with contract design can help us to design contracts more effectively for AI-driven applications.
-By understanding how AI algorithms interact with contract design, we can create contracts that incentivize the desired behavior of the AI algorithm.
-Additionally, understanding how AI algorithms interact with contract design can help us better identify and mitigate potential risks associated with related AI-driven applications.

-The dual-contracting problem is a challenging one due to the complexity of the task and the need for both principals to coordinate their efforts.
-To tackle this problem, AI algorithms have been proposed to learn from data and adapt to multi-agent interactions.
-Starting from a dynamic version of the static moral hazard model as a benchmark reference model, we find that the proposed relatively simple contracting algorithms dynamically learn to play incentive-compatible strategies and catch up with a rule-based reference analytical model solution in terms of the number of iterations needed to reach a Nash equilibrium.
-The baseline case indicates that, indeed, the initial conditions are no longer relevant to the equilibrium outcome given the same environment setup.